dan-silver/microsoft-graph-tips/README.md

 ```
 #### Maximum value for $top is not the default value
 The maximum appears to be different depending on the endpoint.
-For /users, the maximum value appears to be 999 even though the default is 100.
+For /users, the maximum value is 999 and the default is 100 users per page.

 ## Query Examples